geographika/mappyfile/docs/client.rst

 The ``validate`` command can be used to check values used in a Mapfile are valid, by comparing its contents to the Mapfile schema.
 It has the same parameters as the :ref:`validate <api-validate>` function.

-The mappyfile development roadmap includes plans to allow validation against different versions of MapServer, for example validating Mapfiles for MapServer 7.0, or for 7.2.
-It is unlikely versions before version 7.0 will be considered.
+mappyfile also allow validation against different versions of MapServer, for example validating Mapfiles for MapServer 7.0, or for 7.2.

 .. note::